NervanaSystems/aeon/doc/source/augment_image.rst

 .. image:: etl_image_transforms.png

 1. Rotate the image by a random angle drawn from a uniform distribution between the provided ranges (parameter ``angle (int, int)``), and fill the padded regions with zeros.
+2. Resize the image proportionally making the shorter dimension equal to the provided size (parameter ``resize_short_size``).
-2. Take a random crop of the image.
+3. Take a random crop of the image.
 The size of the crop is controlled by the parameters ``scale`` and ``do_area_scale``.
 Suppose the width is the short-side of the input image.
 By default, the crop width will then be a ``scale`` fraction of the width of the image.
 Optionally, if ``do_area_scale`` is enabled, then total area of the crop will be a ``scale`` fraction of the input image area.
+If ``resize_short_size`` was specified, the scale is relative to the resized image.
 The proportions of the crop box match that of the output shape, unless horizontal_distortion is required.
-3. Adds padding for the image with ``padding`` number of pixels on each side.
+4. Adds padding for the image with ``padding`` number of pixels on each side.
 It then takes random crop of the padded image.
 The cropbox size is equal to original image size (not changing the output image size then).
 It cannot be combined with previous crop step, so `crop_enabled` has to be set to `false`.
-4. Resize the cropped image to the desired output shape, defined by the parameters ``height`` and ``width``.
+5. Resize the cropped image to the desired output shape, defined by the parameters ``height`` and ``width``.
-5. If required, apply any transformations (e.g. lighting, horizontal flip, photometric distortion)
+6. If required, apply any transformations (e.g. lighting, horizontal flip, photometric distortion)
+7. Standardize the image (:math:`(I/255 - mean) / stddev`).

 .. csv-table::
    :header: "Parameter", "Default", "Description"